-Any assignments handed in after the due date will be accepted for up to 2 days afterwards.
+Any assignments handed in after the due date will be accepted for up to 2 days following this date.
 The student will be penalized 10% of the grade per day late up to 20% (2nd day).
 If an assignment is not handed in after 2 days, it will be assigned a grade of zero.